bfritscher/cours-vue-github-project-creator/data/stories/003-003-delete-items-by-quantity.md

 ### Acceptance Criteria

-1. When a user decreases the quantity of an item to 0, the item is automatically removed from the shopping list.
+- [ ] When a user decreases the quantity of an item to 0, the item is automatically removed from the shopping list.
-2. The change should be reflected in the UI immediately.
+- [ ] The change is reflected in the UI immediately.

 <details>
 <summary>Hints</summary>